1969 Utah Utes football team

-The 1969 Utah Redskins football team was an American football team that represented the University of Utah as a member of the Western Athletic Conference (WAC) during the 1969 NCAA University Division football season.
-In their second season under head coach Bill Meek, the Redskins compiled an overall record of 8–2 with a mark of 5–1 against conference opponents, placing fifth in the WAC.
+The 1969 Utah Utes football team, or also commonly known as the Utah Redskins, was an American football team that represented the University of Utah as a member of the Western Athletic Conference (WAC) during the 1969 NCAA University Division football season.
+In their second season under head coach Bill Meek, the Utes compiled an overall record of 8–2 with a mark of 5–1 against conference opponents, placing fifth in the WAC.
 Home games were played on campus at Ute Stadium in Salt Lake City.